 Tarrant County allocates a significant portion of CDBG funds to infrastructure improvement.
 The highest community development priority identified in the 2020-2024 Consolidated Plan was replacing and upgrading of deteriorated and inadequate infrastructure.
 The next priority was to provide for the availability and accessibility of decent housing by rehabilitating single family owner-occupied homes to any unincorporated area of the county and any consortium city outside of Arlington, Fort Worth and Grand Prairie.
-Providing public services and adding to the current housing stock rounds out the priorities for PY2022.
+Providing public services and adding to the current housing stock rounds out the priorities for PY2023.
 Public services include case management to low income families, and providing education to youth.
-Affordable housing will be provided by developers and certified CHDO(s) funded with PY2022 HOME funds.
+Affordable housing will be provided by developers and certified CHDO(s) funded with PY2023 and prior year HOME funds.

 Project Name

 1 Public Facility & Infrastructure Improvements

-2 2021 SF Home Rehabilitation
+2 2023 SF Home Rehabilitation

-3 2021 CHDO set-aside and operations
+3 2023 Housing Development for Rental or Homebuyer

+4 2023 CHDO Operating

-4 2021 Public Services
+5 2023 Public Services

-5 2021 ESG Tarrant County TX
+6 2023 ESG Tarrant County TX

-6 2021 Administration
+7 2023 Administration